ftlabs/ftcolumnflow/README.md

 	There are a number of options for test output - see the [reporters documentation](http://busterjs.org/docs/test/reporters/) and the **Reporters** examples at the bottom of [the overview page](http://busterjs.org/docs/overview/).

-*	Alternatively, the tests can be run in PhantomJs using the simple command:
+*	Alternatively, the tests can be run in PhantomJs, without the need for a Buster server or any captured browsers, using the simple command:

 		$ grunt test